opulencephp/docs/database-migrations.md

 > **Note:** `SqlExecutedMigrationRepository` is configured to use PostgreSQL by default in `Opulence\Framework\Databases\Bootstrapper\MigrationBootstrapper`.
 If you'd like to change the database provider, simply extend `MigrationBootstrapper`, override `getExecutedMigrationRepository()`, and register your bootstrapper.

+> **Note:** Migrations are keyed by name in the database.
+If you ever want to re-namespace your migrations or change their class names, be sure to run a migration beforehand updating the names of the migrations in the database.

 <h2 id="rolling-back-migrations">Rolling Back Migrations</h2>

 Sometimes, migrations don't go quite as planned, and it'd be nice to roll them back.
 You can do so using